Wirdal/153Project/meeting-notes/meeting1.md

  Finding out **how** secure Virgil is.
 I am still not convinced that the easy solution is the best solution.
 I would have to hear from the meeting tomorrow.

 - **Kush**

+ How exactly to make the app draw variables such as typespeed and etc to obtain whether actions are by user or an automation script?